santiago-alles/abortion_ARG/README.md

 Suggested Citation
 ------------------

-I guess that you can cite the original Congress sources.
+I guess that you can cite Congress' original sources.
 (I barely cleaned the data before uploading it.)